On behalf of The Law Office of Gustavo E. Frances, P.A.

 Traditionally, dads have faced an uphill battle when it comes to custody.
 Why is that?
 Well, the court is going to examine who has been the primary caregiver for the child during the marriage.
 Who is the person who spends the most time with the child, bathed them, fed them, played with them, etc. Sometimes, it really is both parents, but more often than not it is the mother.

 That being said, there has been a rise of stay-at-home dads as more women have joined and stayed in the workforce and more companies have encouraged more paternity leave.

 The courts want to ensure that both parents stay in their child’s life if possible.
 That means they will examine the totality of the issues and make the best decision they can for the welfare of any children involved.

 What You Can Do In Florida

 We know that separation and divorce is an incredibly difficult time for all parties involved and that the situation becomes even more emotional when a couple has minor children.
 Everyone can agree that they want what is in the best interest of the child, but everyone may not agree with what that looks like.
-At The Law Office of Gustavo E. Frances, we want to help.
-When you need a Fort Lauderdale child custody attorney, you can contact us by clicking here or calling 954-297-6546 for a free consultation.
+At The Law Office Of Gustavo E. Frances, P.A., we want to help.
+When you need a Fort Lauderdale child custody lawyer, you can contact us by clicking here or calling 954-297-6546 for a free consultation.